Attack on intelligence HQ in northern Iraq kills six

 On Tuesday 12 people were killed in two similar attacks in northern Iraq targeting a government complex and a police building.

-Violence in Iraq has intensified along with the conflict in neighboring Syria and is expected to escalate ahead of parliamentary elections in April next year.
+Violence in Iraq has intensified along with the conflict in neighbouring Syria and is expected to escalate ahead of parliamentary elections in April next year.
+(Reporting by Mustafa Mahmoud in Kirkuk, Writing by Sylvia Westall)